bluefireteam/audioplayers/doc/audio_cache.md

     player.clear('explosion.mp3');
 ```

-There is also a `clearAll` method, that clears the whole cache.
+There is also a `clearCache` method, that clears the whole cache.

 This might be useful if, for instance, your game has multiple levels and each has a different soundtrack.